Skip to content

 Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

 The .modulerc.lua file can be used for further customization such as hiding modules or setting aliases.
-For more details, we encourage you check out https://lmod.readthedocs.io/en/latest/093_modulerc.html
+For more details, we encourage you to check out https://lmod.readthedocs.io/en/latest/093_modulerc.html

 If you have issues with your user environment, please review your startup configuration files for any module commands.
 Look at the files sourced as a result of your configuration.